The Mode of Computing: Computing, Consciousness and Experience

-Non-representational views hold, on the other hand, that there are no representations at the knowledge level.
-This can be elicited as claiming either that the so-called knowledge level consists of a continuous interpretation process of the objects at the level of the mode of computing or, more radically, that the knowledge level does not exist at all in both artificial and natural computing.
+Procedural representations, on the other hand, do not involve that there are mental objects at the knowledge level.
+This can be elicited as claiming either that the so-called knowledge level consists of a continuous interpretation process of the objects at the level of the mode of natural computing, which we call \emph{the interpretative view}; or more radically, that the knowledge level does not exist at all, neither in artificial nor in natural computing, which we call \emph{the non-interpretative view}.

-The interpretative view allows for holding that in natural computing the knowledge level and the mode of computing fuse in a single level that is causal to consciousness.
-If the mode uses a representational structure, such structure is the actual representation and the operations on it are actual interpretations that allow the agent to be aware, understand and experience the world.
-Such representations would be stable and could be ``inspected'' in distinctive ``mental states'' that could be experimented and being the objects of consciousness.

-If there are not stable representational structures at the mode of computing, such as sub-symbolic systems, the interpretation is performed upon to the inputs and outputs states of sub-symbolic processes.
-The interpretation is also causal to experience and consciousness, but the states last for very brief periods of time and are too proximal between each other, as the individual pictures of a movie, which are discrete but displayed a high speed produce a continuous experience; however, their briefness prevents or resists their ``conscious inspection'' as individual objects.
+The interpretative view allows for holding that in natural computing the knowledge level and the mode of computing fuse in a single level that is causal and essential to consciousness.
+If the mode of natural computing uses a representational structure, such structure would hold the actual code in which information is stored in the brain, and the operations on it are actual interpretations that allow the agent to be aware, understand and experience the world.
+Such representations would be stable and could be consciously inspected in distinctive brain states.
+If there are not stable representational structures at the mode of natural computing, the interpretation is performed upon to the input and output information of continuous processes.
+The interpretation is also causal to experience and consciousness, but the states are too proximal between each other, as the individual pictures of a movie, that produce a continuous experience, but are not subject to conscious inspection.
+The interpretative is perhaps more parsimonious than the representational view, which can be dispensed with altogether, and allows for declarative and procedural natural modes of computing, that can co-exist coherently.

-In both the symbolic and sub-symbolic cases the interpretation allows the the computational agent to be in a state of alert, be conscious and experience the world.
-The quality of the experience would correspond to the mode of natural computing employed in particular computations, including propositions and images.
-Likewise, if the mode is non-representational, the computing process is the actual interpretation directly.
-The interpretative view is perhaps more parsimonious than views holding that there are mental objects, which can be dispensed with altogether, and allows for representational and non-representational natural modes of computing, that can co-exist coherently.